muwenbo/ngs-reads-simulator/README.md

 The final version for test SNP variant calling.

 1.6
+The version for testing 1bp deletion.
 Add deletion into simulated reads.
 Default parameters are wrapped into argument parser.
 Disabled single-end support.
+Bug existed: score of error is shifted to either sides when there is deletion on the reads.

 1.7
+The version for testing 2bp,5bp,10bp,15bp,20bp,30bp,50bp deletions.
 Add deletion with variable length at the sametime, eg 2bp,5bp,10bp...
+Bug existed: score of error is shifted to either sides when there is deletion on the reads.

+1.8
+The version for testing 1bp,2bp,5bp,10bp,15bp,20bp,30bp and 50bp insertions.
+Bug in score shifting is fixed.